Clíodhna

-In Irish mythology, Clíodhna (Clídna, Clionadh, Clíodna, Clíona, transliterated to Cleena in English) is a Queen of the Banshees of the Tuatha Dé Danann.
+In Irish mythology, Clíodhna (Clídna, Clíodna, Clíona, sometimes anglicised to Cleena) is a Queen of the Banshees of the Tuatha Dé Danann.
 Clíodna of Carrigcleena is the potent banshee that rules as queen over the sióga (fairies) of South Munster, or Desmond.

 In some Irish myths, Clíodhna is a goddess of love and beauty, and the patron of County Cork.
 She is said to have three brightly coloured birds who eat apples from an otherworldly tree and whose sweet song heals sickness.

-She had her palace in the heart of a pile of rocks, 5 mi from Mallow, which is still commonly known by the name of Carrig-Cleena, and numerous legends about her are told above the Munster peasantry who considered her their benefactor.
+She had her palace in the heart of a pile of rocks, 5 mi from Mallow, which is still commonly known by the name of Carrig-Cleena, and numerous legends about her are told among the Munster peasantry who considered her their benefactor.

 Associated families and legends

 In general, it has been observed that Clíona is especially associated with old Irish families of Munster.
 Clíona has long been associated with the lands that had been the territory of the Ui-Fidgheinte (O'Donovans and O'Collins) during their period of influence (circa 373 A.D. to 977 A.D.), or were later associated with what had been the Ui-Fidghente territory (MacCarthys and FitzGeralds).